farhanabid786/Library-Management-System/README.md

 ## 🔹 Project Overview

-This project is a **Library Management System (Frontend Only)** developed according to the provided requirement document.
+This project is a **Library Management System (Frontend Only)** developed according to the provided requirement document from Acxiom Consulting.

 The system simulates: